3.92k followers • 8 symbols Watchlist by The Motley Fool

 The next wave of the Internet is already underway – here are seven companies poised to power this digital revolution.

-Based on the early price action, the direction of the AUD/USD on Wednesday is likely to be determined by trader reaction to the 50% level at .7175 and the Fibonacci level at .7154.
+Based on last week’s price action and the close at .7151, the direction of the AUD/USD on Monday is likely to be determined by trader reaction to the main Fibonacci level at .7153 and the intermediate 50% level at .7150.

-Based on the early price action, the direction of the AUD/USD the rest of the session is likely to be determined by trader reaction to the Fibonacci level at .7153.
+Based on the early trade, the direction of the AUD/USD on Thursday is likely to be determined by trader reaction to the price cluster at .7154 to .7153.